The Best Dog Toothbrushes (Review) in 2020

 How to Brush Dog's Teeth

 If you have never brushed your dog’s teeth before, there is no doubt that this can feel like a daunting and slightly intimidating activity.
-You need to have the correct equipment, the setting needs to be right, and you should ensure you follow appropriate techniques.
-To make this entire process easier, we are going to give you a few top tips which you can follow.
+You need to have the correct equipment, including a dog toothpaste and brush, and you should ensure you follow appropriate techniques.
+To make this entire process easier both for you and your pooch, here are a few tips to follow.

 - Select the Right Equipment